GoogleCloudPlatform/devrel-demos/infrastructure/movie-search-app/README.md

 export INSTANCE_HOST=ALLOYDB_IP
 export DB_PORT=5432
 ```
-- Start the application from command line
+- Here is the command used to start the application

 ```
 gunicorn --bind :$PORT --workers 1 --threads 8 --timeout 0 movie_search:me
 ```
 - Connect to the chat using the VM host:port to get the application interface

 ### Deploy the applicaion to Cloud Run
-Create a service account cymbal-store-identity and grant role VertexAI User to the account - optional now since we are not using Vertex AI as of now.
+Create a service account movie-search-identity and grant role VertexAI User to the account - optional now since we are not using Vertex AI as of now.
 Build and deploy application to the Cloud Run service.
+The environment variables values should be replaced by the database owner, password, database name and the AlloyDB IP

 ```
 gcloud alpha run deploy movie-search-app \